onnx/onnx-mlir/docs/UsingPyRuntime.md

 ```

 In case two models were NOT compiled by using `--tag`, they must be compiled
-with different .so filenames so that they can be used in the same python script.
+with different .so filenames if they are to be used in the same process.
+Indeed,
+when no tags are given, we use the file name as its default tag.
 Below is an example of doing multiple inferences without using tags.
 ```python
 import numpy as np